roshanshah11/Self-Driving-Car/README.md

-# WhiteLine Track Detection and Mapping System
+# Autonomous Race Car with 2D Mapping System + Optimial Racing Line generation

 A robotics vision system for detecting and mapping white track boundaries using a Limelight camera.
 This system enables robots to build a map of a track marked by white boundary lines and generate an optimal racing path with speed profiles.